• Home

 Log miles

 Build base mileage for at least a year before any race.
 Aspiring runners should aim for three to five runs per week.
-Over the last four months before a race, the goal is a total of 50 miles in each seven-day window.
+Over the last four months before a race, the goal is 50 miles in each seven-day window.
 Most importantly, avoid drastic jumps in mileage.
 Anything more significant than a 10% increase from week to week is too much.

 Paul Inouye says to mix up your runs.
 Speedwork is optional but increases aerobic capacity.
 Tempo and interval training are the most popular forms.
 Interval runs repeat short distances at faster paces, with walking or slow jogging between sets.
 Tempo training is typically longer.

 Test your limits with longer runs.
-Every couple of weeks, work in further distances.
+Every couple of weeks, work at further distances.
 Again, limit huge spikes in mileage.
 These runs should only be a mile or two longer than average.
 As you push yourself, maintain a slower pace as your body adjusts.

 Hit the gym